How Does Experian Boost Work: All You Need To Know

 What is the catch with Experian Boost?

-This Experian credit boost tool is a free service that can improve your credit score.
-It does this by identifying the payment history for utilities and streaming services – which otherwise wouldn’t have any effect, positive or negative, on your credit score – in your banking records.
+This Experian credit boost tool is a free service that looks at your payment history for utilities and streaming services to improve your credit score.
+These expenses wouldn’t otherwise have any effect, positive or negative, on your credit score.
 It then posts the on-time payments to your credit file.

 The main benefit is that only positive information is considered, so Experian Boost can never hurt your score.
-At any point, you can exclude certain payments or opt out of the service.
+At any point, you can opt out of certain payments or opt out of the service.

 Experian Boost is provided by Experian, one of the three large credit reporting agencies in the US.